-There are minimums that we have to look at and if you send me your room dimensions and I run it against our database and I see all these issues I’m going to be honest with you and tell you find another room.
+There are minimums that we have to look at and if you send me your room dimensions and I run it against our database and I see all these issues I’m going, to be honest with you and tell you to find another room.
 We just got a submission from a customer who had a 45-degree slanted ceiling.
 Well, can you imagine?
 I mean it’s a big ceiling but it’s slanted at 45 degrees.

 How do we manage that?
 You don’t, you find another room.
 There’s a situation, it’s just as bad, I mean it was a high ceiling, I think it was 12 feet or something like that but it angled at 45 degrees.
 How are you going to manage all that?
 You’re not going to be able to, so it’s just best to find another room and you’ll be way better off.

 3. Why is Four Foot a Good Starting Point in Speaker Boundary Interference Response?